BlockchainCommons/Learning-FROST-from-the-Command-Line/02_1_Installing_FROST_Tools.md

 ### Installing with Package Managers

-You can also install Rust and Cargo with a standard package manager.
+You can alternatively install Rust and Cargo with a standard package manager.
 You might prefer this if you use a single package manager to control most of your third-party installations.
 Rust is supported on Chocolatey, Homebrew, MacPorts, pkgsrc, and Scoop.